 The most challenging part will be the second half of the loop due to the very steep incline.
 You’ll have to scramble over roots and boulders and hold on to trees to make your way up.

-Related post: 22 hikes to do in Mauritius
+Related post: 29 hikes to do in Mauritius

 Macchabee Trail Viewpoint

-- Total distance covered: 10 km
+• Total distance covered: 10 km

-- Duration: 1 hour one way
+• Duration: 1 hour one way

-- Level: Easy to Moderate (depending on where you start the hike)
+• Level: Easy to Moderate (depending on where you start the hike)

-This is hands down the best viewpoint in the Black River Gorges National Park!
-To get to Macchabee viewpoint, you can either start from the Black River Visitor Center or Petrin Information Center.
-The latter is easier since you’ll be starting your hike from a high elevation while the hike from Black River has a much steeper incline.
+The latter is easier since you’ll be starting your hike from a higher elevation while the hike from Black River has a much steeper incline.

-From Petrin, follow the white dots for Macchabee trail until you reach an intersection (refer back to Macchabee Forest Loop Trail).
-Take the left and continue along the trail until you reach the Macchabee Kiosk and viewpoint.
+From Petrin, follow the signs for Macchabee Kiosk until you reach an intersection (refer back to Macchabee Forest Loop Trail).

 From there you get an incredible view of the gorge, Tourelle du Tamarin and Tamarin Bay.
 I even got the chance to spot an Echo Parakeet, one of Mauritius’ rare endemic birds!